eye-division/katehipkiss/_layeredpapercuts/blackwells-broad-street.md

 ---
 ### **£295.00**

-A view across Broad Street in Oxford of Blackwell's book shop with The White Horse pub nestling in the middle.
+A view across Broad Street in Oxford of Blackwell’s book shop with The White Horse pub nestling in the middle.

 Handcut, layered paper